-Cisco ACI Multi-Pod is part of the “Single APIC Cluster / Single Domain” family of solutions as a single APIC cluster is deployed to manage all the different ACI networks that are interconnected.
-These separate ACI networks are named “pods” and each of them looks like a regular two-tiers spine-leaf topology.
-The same APIC cluster can manage several pods, and to increase the resiliency of the solution, the various controller nodes that make up the cluster can be deployed across different pods.
+Cisco ACI MultiPod is part of the “single APIC cluster/single domain” family of solutions; a single APIC cluster is deployed to manage all the different ACI networks that are interconnected.
+These separate ACI networks are called “pods,” and each of them looks like a regular two-tiers spine-leaf topology.
+The same APIC cluster can manage several pods, and, to increase the resiliency of the solution, the various controller nodes that make up the cluster can be deployed across different pods.

-Cisco ACI Multi-Site Orchestrator provides a single point of provisioning for multiple Cisco ACI fabrics operating in a coordinated way.
-When this appliance is combined with the latest networking enhancements of Cisco ACI, organizations can manage extension network elements such as Virtual Routing and Forwarding (VRF) instances, bridge domains, and subnets across multiple fabrics.
-Centralized policy and security controls across geographically distributed fabrics, and very large scaled-out fabrics at a single site enable automation and operations from a common point for global cloud-scale infrastructure.
+The Cisco Multi-Site Orchestrator (MSO) has become the Nexus Dashboard Orchestrator.
+The Nexus Dashboard Orchestrator provides a single point of provisioning for multiple Cisco ACI fabrics operating in a coordinated way.
+When this solution is combined with the latest networking enhancements of Cisco ACI, organizations can manage extension network elements such as Virtual Routing and Forwarding (VRF) instances, bridge domains, and subnets across multiple fabrics.
+It enables centralized policy and security controls across geographically distributed fabrics and very large scaled-out fabrics with automation and operations from a common point, allowing for a global cloudscale infrastructure.

-The main features of this multisite solution include the following:
+The main features of Cisco Nexus Dashboard Orchestrator include the following:

 ● Single point of administration for multiple Cisco ACI fabrics

-● Capability to map tenants, applications, and associated networks to specific availability domains within the Cisco ACI Multi-Site fabric
+● Capability to map tenants, applications, and associated networks to specific availability domains within the Cisco ACI multisite

 ● Change control across multiple fabrics, allowing staging, testing, and if required, clean backout of any policy changes